T0m2sT/LearnPython/2. Variables and Basic Operations/BasicDataTypes.md

 print(5/2) # Output: 2.5
 ```

-Despite using two integers, Python knows the output needs to be a float so it allows it and converts it automatically.
+Despite using two integers, Python knows the output needs to be a float so it allows and converts it automatically.

 Another example: